tiurin/surgery-conf-ent-en/src/pages/speakers/index.md

         degli Studi dell'Insubria (Varez, Italy)
     - image: /img/попович-в.и.jpg
       text: >
-        Popovych Vasily Ivanovich - Prof. MD Head Department of Otorhinolaryngology, Ophthalmology with the course of head and neck surgery of IFNMU, Head of the expert group of the Ministry of Health of Ukraine in the field of "Otolaryngology, Pediatric Otolaryngology, Surldology".
+        Vasily Popovych  - Prof. MD Head Department of Otorhinolaryngology, Ophthalmology with the course of head and neck surgery of IFNMU, Head of the expert group of the Ministry of Health of Ukraine in the field of "Otolaryngology, Pediatric Otolaryngology, Surldology".
     - image: /img/bereznyuk-і.v.jpg
-      text: >
+      text: |2
-        Bereznuk Igor Vasilyevich - otolaryngologist, member of the Ukrainian Association of Oysters, otoneurosurgeons and otonneurologists, a member of the Balkan Association of Otorhinolaryngologists head and neck surgery
+         Igor Bereznuk  - otolaryngologist, member of the Ukrainian Association of Oysters, otoneurosurgeons and otonneurologists, a member of the Balkan Association of Otorhinolaryngologists head and neck surgery
     - image: /img/mario-turri-zanoni.jpg
       text: >-
         Mario Turri-Zanoni – MD expert on endoscopic surgery in otolaryngology